Rahmanunjan/Cropay/README.md

 9. The use of two wallets (Rainbow and Wallet Connect) to provide access to the Blockchain and connect with Paymaster Smart Contract

 CONTRIBUTION GUIDELINES
+Pull requests are the best way to propose changes to the codebase (we use Github Flow).
+We actively welcome your pull requests:

+Fork the repository and create your branch from main.
+If you've added code that should be tested, add tests.
+If you've changed APIs, update the documentation.
+Ensure the test suite passes.
+Make sure your code lints.
+Issue that pull request!
+Always add a README and/or requirements.txt to your added code.

 GETTING STARTED